The project

 The East Irish Sea Transmission Project

-The East Irish Sea Transmission Project is seeking consent to bring in the region of 1.3 GW of secure renewable energy from the Mooir Vannin Generation Project in the Isle of Man’s territorial waters to UK consumers.
+The East Irish Sea Transmission Project is seeking consent to bring secure renewable energy from the Mooir Vannin Offshore Wind Farm in the Isle of Man’s territorial waters to UK consumers via a grid connection point at Penwortham.

 Image of sand dunes on a sunny day

-An application for Marine Infrastructure Consent (MIC) was submitted in March 2025 to the Isle of Man Government for consent to build and operate the Mooir Vannin Generation Project which is located within the Isle of Man territorial waters.
-The Mooir Vannin Generation project consists of up to 87 wind turbines, three offshore platforms, cables connecting the wind farm to the Isle of Man, and landfall assets on the Isle of Man.
-Once in operation, it will have a generating capacity in the region of 1.4 GW.
+An application was submitted in March 2025 to the Isle of Man Government for consent to build and operate an offshore wind farm located within the Isle of Man territorial waters capable of generating in the region of 1.4 GW of renewable energy.
+The Mooir Vannin Generation project consists of up to 87 wind turbines, three offshore platforms, cables connecting the wind farm to the Isle of Man, and landfall assets on the Isle of Man. Ørsted is working with the Isle of Man Government to explore providing them up to 100 MW to help support the Island’s renewable energy, net-zero and economic growth targets.
+The remainder would be sent to the UK.
+That means the Mooir Vannin Offshore Wind Farm could power over 1.4 million UK homes by its estimated operational date of 2032-2033.

 Map showing the location of the project and proposed offshore wind farm